• New Posts

 • 2 large eggs (1 egg separated)

-• 2 tablespoon flour plus more for work surface
+• 2 tablespoons all-purpose flour (plus more for work surface)

 • ¼ teaspoon salt

-• 2 tablespoon sugar plus more for top
+• 2 tablespoons granulated sugar (plus more for top)

 • ½ recipe Perfect Pie Crust